nitosan/GearVRf-docs/docs/tutorials/play_with_component.md

 Note that we have a static field called `TYPE_Rotate_behavior` as well as a function `getComponentType()`.

-They are useful when we need to access this component from a `SceneObject` later.
+It will be useful when we need to access this component from a `SceneObject` later.

 !!!note
     If we want to access this component from a `SceneObject` we can use `SceneObject.getComponent(RotateBehavior.getComponentType())`